mvcmacedo/test-angular/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+If you running the backend app (https://github.com/mvcmacedo/test-spring), dont't forget to change the environment variable `apiUrl` to your local address.

 ## Code scaffolding